Suvink/docs-choreo-dev/en/pe-docs/docs/observability/audit-logs.md

 To view audit logs, follow these steps:

 1. Sign in to [Choreo](https://console.choreo.dev/).
-2. In the Choreo Console, go to the top navigation menu and click **Organization**.
+2. In the top navigation menu, click the **Organization** list and select your organization.

     !!! tip
          As of now, you can only view organization-level audit logs.